fluent-cms/fluent-cms/k8s_deploy/kind/readme.md

    kubectl get service   #check if cms-app-aspnet-core exists kubectl port-forward svc/cms-app-aspnet-core 8080:80 &
    ```
+   then use a browser navigate to `http://localhost:8080`, see if everything works
 4. check the app log
    ```shell
    kubectl get pod  # find the pod whose name starts with cms-app